Chapter 9: Not So Easily Broken, Part 2

 "I trusted you to carry out my will after I was dead."
 Thorin struggled to keep his voice even.
 "You allied yourself with my enemies instead."

 "They're not your enemies," Bilbo said.
 "You don't understand.
 I know you think you do, but you don't.
 How it's been here since the battle, and how we've been looking after each other—you could do so much good, Thorin, if only you let yourself."

 Haven't I done enough?
 Thorin wanted to demand.
 Haven't I suffered enough to satisfy you?
-Perhaps he should have died on the battlefield, and left the ruling to someone else.
-Thorin knew now that he wasn't a good king.
-And he didn't know how to become one.
+Perhaps he should have died on the battlefield, and left the ruling to someone knew now that he wasn't a good king.
+He didn't even know how to become one.

 Bilbo was a dim shape in the moonlight, a shadow, a soft voice.
 "You have soldiers who would die for you, friends who would do your bidding with all the love they have.
 You led them home to the mountain.
 Now they're just sitting on the threshold, waiting for you.
 I don't understand."